kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 PolicyServer `default`.
 Cluster Operators must then configure each PolicyServer (including the `default`) with their desired RBAC.
-This configuration is less explicit than adding the feature provided in this RFC, and only blocks Kubernetes context-aware capabilities, but not those for OCI registries or DNS lookups, for example.
+This configuration is less explicit than adding the feature provided in this RFC, and only blocks Kubernetes host capabilities, but not those for OCI registries or DNS lookups, for example.

-## Check explicit permissions per host-capability
+## Check explicit permissions per host capability

-Implement explicit allow-list permissions, per context-aware feature that may leak information.
+Implement explicit allow-list permissions, per host capability call that may leak information.
 For example, check for RBAC permissions when doing SubjectAccessReview, check for login into the OCI registries, check for general network permissions when making networking queries, etc.

-## Allow Context-aware to clusterwide policies only
+## Allow host capabilities on clusterwide policies only

 This is a backwards-incompatible change.
 There's better approaches, like this RFC.